Home | Biography | Español | Works | Listen | Advice | Notes | Colleagues | Events

 This edition is a transcription of the orchestral version as originally published in 1920; the symphony was revised by Vaughan Williams after the duet version was issued, and the later orchestral version is generally used.
 The following sections of the duet score were subsequently cut by Vaughan Williams:

-• pp 80-81: the bar before the Lento was cut; the next 7 bars were retained, followed by one new bar, which leads straight to the Tranquillo section over the page.
+• pages 80-81: the bar before the Lento was cut; the next 7 bars were retained, followed by one new bar, which leads straight to the Tranquillo section over the page.

 These are suggested alterations, not mentioning the many places where things can be redistributed for greater convenience or reliability; there may be other mistakes too ...